What really is a landing page?

 This article will give you nine important tips to keep in mind when creating your landing pages.

 9 essential features of a great landing page

 1. Clean, Μinimal and Organized Design

-The look and feel, and overall structure of your page design has a huge impact on the effectiveness of your landing page and how well it drives conversions.
+The look and feel, and overall structure of your page design has a huge impact on the effectiveness of your landing page templates and how well it drives conversions.
 The simpler its design, the easier it will be for your visitors to navigate, and then convert.
 It is therefore important that all elements of your page work towards the conversion objective, whether that is filling out a form, signing up for a newsletter, downloading a white paper or making a purchase.

 An effective landing page design makes smart use of colour and eye-catching images and maintains a clean, minimal and attractive visual impression.
 It provides all the necessary information needed to encourage visitors down the funnel, but nothing extra.
 Too much info can be overwhelming.
 So, put essential info front and centre, and above the fold, and make it easily scannable.